Senate 560

 (2) Security, custody, and fraud-prevention standards; and

-(3) Procedures for authorization, monitoring, suspension, and revocation of stable tokens.
+(3) Procedures for the authorization, monitoring, suspension, and revocation of stable tokens.

-(b) The Treasurer may contract with private service providers to implement infrastructure necessary to administer this article.
+(b) The Treasurer may contract with private service providers to implement infrastructure necessary to carry out the provisions of this article.

-(c) The Treasurer shall coordinate with applicable federal regulators to ensure compliance with federal law.
+(c) The Treasurer shall coordinate with applicable federal regulators to ensure compliance with federal law as it relates to this article.

 §12-3B-7.
 Reporting.

-(a) The Treasurer shall submit an annual report to the Legislature detailing:
+(a) The Treasurer shall submit an annual report by December 1 to the Joint Committee on Government and Finance in digital format detailing:

 (1) Authorized stable tokens;